AJenbo/DiabloGrooboAnalysis/readme.md

 The character select screen has no music playing. _Diablo_ 1.05 and later lack music when on the character select screen.
 This indicates that this portion of the run was performed on a later version of the game, indicating the presence of a video splice between the main menu and the character select menu.

 ## Invalid Dungeon Level Sequence
-Starting at 0:48 in dungeon level (hereafter dlvl) 1 through 1:33 in dlvl 9, each dungeon level has a distance between the entrance stairs and the stairs to the next level consisting of 7 tiles for dlvl 1-4, 5 tiles for dlvl 5-8, and 3 tiles for dlvl 9.
+Starting at 0:48 in dungeon level 1 (dlvl hereafter) through 1:33 in dlvl 9, each dungeon level has a distance between the entrance stairs and the stairs to the next level consisting of 7 tiles for dlvl 1-4, 5 tiles for dlvl 5-8, and 3 tiles for dlvl 9.
 Such a favorable sequence does not naturally occur from the map generation in _Diablo_ in any version of the game.
 The team created [Diablo map generation](https://github.com/Matthew-petroff/diablo-mapgen) analysis tools and performed an exhaustive search of the entire space of all game seeds (which change based on the date and time a new game is started) to identify levels with the shortest walking distance.
-No date, including invalid dates before 1970 or after 2038 as described in [[#Appendix A Diablo Level Generation|Appendix A Diablo Level Generation]], creates a seed which produces the sequence of stairs shown in the run.
+No date, including invalid dates before 1970 or after 2038 as described in [[#Appendix A Diablo Level Generation|Appendix A: Diablo Level Generation]], creates a seed which produces the sequence of stairs shown in the run.

-As Groobo notes in his earlier [17:38 submission](https://archive.org/details/Diablo_Sorcerer_1738) on October 12th, 2006, "...The maps, mosters, drops, chests etc are generated while you create your character, and stay the same every time you play with the same \[character\]…"\[sic\].[^1] _Diablo_ save files include the seed information used to generate dungeon levels; specifically, the initial game seed based on the game launch time is used to generate 16 dungeon seeds, one for each dungeon level, which are stored in the save file.[^2] Because dungeon seeds form part of the save file for a given game, "luck manipulation" of dungeon layouts is not possible.
+As Groobo notes in his earlier [17:38 submission](https://archive.org/details/Diablo_Sorcerer_1738) on October 12th, 2006, "...The maps, mosters \[sic\], drops, chests etc are generated while you create your character, and stay the same every time you play with the same \[character\]…". _Diablo_ save files include the seed information used to generate dungeon levels.[^1] Specifically, the initial game seed based on the game launch time is used to generate 16 dungeon seeds, one for each dungeon level, which are stored in the save file.[^2] Because dungeon seeds form part of the save file for a given game, "luck manipulation" of dungeon layouts is not possible.
 The only way to change the layout for a level is to start a new game or directly modify the game code or save file.

 Over the course of several weeks and scan iterations, the team reviewed every possible game seed, including invalid seeds occurring after the year 2038, using `diablo-mapgen --scanner stairs --start 0 --count 4294967295` (with additional scripting to split the search among multiple processor cores).
 No set of levels matched the results displayed in the run in either the valid or invalid date ranges.
-This indicates the run was created by using levels from multiple, incongruent playthroughs of the game beyond what would ordinarily be allowed for a segmented speedrun or the run contained directly manipulated dungeon seeds.
+This indicates the run was either created by using levels from multiple incongruent playthroughs of the game beyond what would ordinarily be allowed for a segmented speedrun or the run contained directly manipulated dungeon seeds.

 Through the search process, the team was able to identify the exact dungeon seed that generated 13 of the 16 levels shown in the video. **Figure 5** shows the dungeon seed for each identified dungeon level and the time and date each playthrough was started.
-No exact match could be found for dlvl 3 and dlvl 4, which indicates Groobo may have used a modified client or external tools to influence object and monster spawns.
+No exact match could be found for dlvl 3 and dlvl 4, which indicates Groobo may have used a modified client or external tools to influence object and monster spawns for those two dungeon levels.

 | Dlvl | Dungeon Seed   | Game Seed  | Game Start Time     |
 | ---- | -------------- | ---------- | ------------------- |